Brush With Death Leads Doctor To Focus On Patient Perspective

 The health system has embraced many of her suggestions for change.

 Today, she splits her time working as a critical care physician and as the medical director of care experience for the Henry Ford Health System.
-In the past five years, she and three colleagues have developed a program to improve empathy and communication with patients, called Clear Conversations.
-At retreats that typically last two days, Henry Ford Hospital staff practice having difficult conversations with improvisational actors who act as their patients.
+In the past five years, she and three colleagues have developed a program called Clear Conversations to improve empathy and communication with patients.
+At retreats that typically last two days, Henry Ford Hospital staff practice having difficult conversations with improvisational actors who play their patients.
 The program also trains providers in fundamental patient communications skills and offers real-time physician "shadowing" to provide feedback.

 Awdish regularly speaks about her work around the country at conferences and medical schools, "trying to capture the students a bit upstream," she says.